marph91/jimmy/docs/formats/nimbus_note.md

 ## Known Limitations

-- Tags aren't included in single page exports.
+- Tags and the folder structure aren't included in the exports.
+- Indentation outside of lists is not converted, because Markdown uses indentation only for lists and code blocks.
+- Some items can't be converted if they are exported with the old note editor format.
+For example links in the format `nimbusweb.me/*` or some attachments.

 If you have a backup including tags and note links (premium feature), feel free to share.